 In 2017, we worked with 4 schools in Chesterfield to collect donations and these donations have been redistributed locally in St Louis, Mo as well as internationally.

-For 2018, the plan is to expand the collection drive to 7 schools within the Parkway School District and these supplies will again be sorted and distributed to local and international children and teachers in need.
+In 2018, the collection drive was expanded to 7 schools within the Parkway School District and these supplies are sorted and distributed to local and international children and teachers in need.